 Does house cleaning stress you out and you never seem to stay on top of it?
 If so, you’ve come to the right place.
 This could easily describe me too in the past.
 I used to stress out if the whole house wasn’t put in order by the end of the day.
 I’m talking about…every dish was put away or no dust bunnies were to be found hiding under my bed.
 And then came a point (I think it was while I was pregnant with my third boy) that I hit my “breaking point” and I knew something had to change.
 After decluttering my home in full with the KonMari method (the lite version of her method as I didn’t go full folding or thanking my items that leave by donating or trashing them), I started to work on other areas of our home to simplify, like cleaning routines.
 Today on the blog, I’m sharing about how to throw out the cleaning routine and try this instead: a master cleaning task list.
 Read on to learn about how I use it.

 Throw out the cleaning routine to go from overwhelmed to calm towards cleaning the house

 So how did I get on top of my housework and reduce stress?

-- Over time, I realized and embraced the fact that I COULD NOT keep up with everything anymore.
+- Over time, I realized and embraced the fact that I COULD NOT keep up with everything at all times anymore.

 - Over time, I realized that priorities matter more, even with a cleaning routine.

-Throwing out the cleaning routine and turning to prioritizing instead.
+Throw out the cleaning routine and try prioritizing instead:

 Priorities can be applied to cleaning too, which brings me to the current method I’m using for cleaning our home.
 To be fair, I jump around different methods depending on what’s going on with our family or season of life like this method in the past and I also tried out the Organised mom’s method, but this is working really well for me right now – which is throwing out the cleaning routine (ha)!
 PS - We have four kids and three adults here and full time homeschool just for reference.